-Jallianwala Bagh renovation: Protests, gatherings near site banned till November 6
+At Jallianwala Bagh, ban on protests, gatherings till November 6

 According to the report of the Hunter Commission, set up by the British in 1920 to inquire into the killing, 1,650 rounds were fired by soldiers and at least 379 people had died.
 However, other accounts suggest that the toll could be much higher.

-General Dyer had ordered shooting the protestors, claiming that he had imposed a ban on public assembly in any part of city, according to The Indian Express.
+General Dyer had ordered shooting the protestors, claiming that he had imposed a ban on public assembly in any part of the city.
 Large gatherings were also banned in Amritsar during the 100th anniversary of the incident.

 As part of the Bagh’s makeover, the walls of the narrow lane – through which the soldiers led by Dyer accessed the area – have been embossed with sculptures.
 The points of entry and exit to the Bagh have also been changed, and a lotus pond has been built around the main structure.